tkeer/flattable/readme.md

 ```

 you can go as many nested level as you want using `changes` attribute, ie `changes` attribute within `changes` attribute.

+With added configuration so far, any change in the book will automatically update the book's flattable.
+Even if the publisher of the book is changed, the flattable will automatically be updated with new publisher data.

+What if publisher itself is updated, ie first_name of the publisher is updated, or the country of publisher is updated.
+For this we have to implement flattable for the `Publisher` and `Country` models and add flattable config in both models, and the config `type` should be `secondary`.

+See below

 ### Update book's flattable on publisher update